 It’s quite amazing.
 You can rape women, beat your kid, bet on dog fights, and incur numerous DUIs in the NFL and still have a job making millions.
 But you take a knee during the anthem, and you’re out.
 The symbol has become valued above and beyond the way we’re treating humans (and dogs).
 Our relationship to the symbol is out of whack, and Colin Kaepernick called it out.

 He called out the god under whom America is one nation: and that god is the stars and stripes.
 The god we worship is the flag and the way we worship it is by singing The Star Spangled Banner.
+The ancietns had a golden calf.
+America has a red, white, and blue flag.
 And Colin Kaepernick gets the credit for exposing our idolatry.
-It is exposed as idolatry not because we stand and sing, but because of how we respond to those who choose not to.
+And let me be clear: It is exposed as idolatry not because we stand and sing, but because of how we respond to those who choose not to.

 All of that is to say, I stand (or rather kneel) with Colin Kaepernick.
 I hear the cries, I see the pain, and I don’t want to be party to it anymore.
 I have a ton yet to learn, and a lot of courage to muster to fight for equality in more than symbolic ways, but for now, when I enter that NFL stadium on Thursday, though Kap won’t be there, he should be, and so I will kneel for him.
 I’ll sit this one out for you, Kap.
 And if you ever don my beloved purple and gold, I’ll sit one out with you.